6 Largest Hawks in the World

 While it summers in Northern Canada and Alaska, the Rough-legged Hawk winters in various parts of the United States, except the Southeast region.

-Notably, it also extends its range to Northern Europe and Asia.
+Notably, it has also extended its range to Northern Europe and Asia.
 The

 Rough-legged Hawk showcases captivating plumage morphs, with two main versions: a light morph characterized by gray, brown, and dark areas with white coloring, predominantly found in the west, and a dark morph, featuring a very dark gray and black body with light feathers only under the wings, more prevalent in the east.